breatheco-de/content/src/content/lesson/css-layouts.md

 ## The box-sizing property

-This important property is connected to box model and it defines how the height and width of the element are calculated: should include the border, padding and margin or not.
+This important property is connected to the box model and it defines how the height and width of the element are calculated: should include the border, padding and margin or not.

 + If the value is **content-box**, width and height will only be applied to the content of the element.
 + If the value is **border-box**, width and height apply to all parts of the elements: content, padding and borders.